mattwojo/webvr/webvr-docs/input.md

 ---

 # Input
-Input is one of the toughest things to get right in VR, but is essential to creating a compelling interactive experience.
+Input is one of the toughest things to get right in virtual reality (VR), but is essential to creating a compelling interactive experience.
 Input is used to convert a cinematic experience into an interactive one by allowing a user to alter the state of the world around them.
 Interaction could be as simple as playing/pausing a video by gazing at a button, to a complex drag action requiring two tracked controllers.

-In WebVR 1.1, a site will most likely expect visitors to be limited to using only one of the following input methods due to their device.
+In [WebVR 1.1](https://w3c.github.io/webvr/spec/1.1/), a site will most likely expect visitors to be limited to using only one of the following input methods due to their device.

 - Mouse
 - Gamepad